College of Applied Arts

 - Department of Organization, Workforce, and Leadership Studies: Applied Arts and Sciences.
 Individualized degree program which offers students the opportunity to receive college credit for previous competencies acquired in their lives as well as selecting a new career path or supplementing skills in their current path.

 - School of Social Work: Social Work (education for beginning generalist in social work practices).
 Designed to give students a well-rounded perspective on efforts to enhance human well-being and productivity, help alleviate poverty and strengthen social justice.

 Several of the College’s programs have externship-type courses.
 These courses provide opportunities for students to further their education in an environment external to Texas State.
 These courses have entrance requirements including good academic standing at the time of the internship.
 More specific course requirements are available from the department of your major.

 Telephone: 512-245-1490 Fax: 512-245-1627

 The mission of the College of Applied Arts Academic Advising Center is to provide accurate and timely advice to prospective and current students regarding their progress toward completion of undergraduate degree programs administered by the college.
 Services include preparation of degree audits, assistance with degree planning, scheduling of classes, counseling for probation and suspension holds, evaluation of transfer work, and application for graduation.
-Please contact the Advising Center staff to schedule an appointment for advising at 512-245-1490 or online: http://advising.appliedarts/txstate.edu/.
+Please contact the Advising Center to schedule an appointment for academic advising at 512-245-1490 or online: https://advising.appliedarts.txstate.edu/.
 Staff are available to meet with students Monday through Friday from 8:00 a.m. to 5:00 p.m.